Zero-based budgeting is an effective way for businesses to tackle persistent cash flow woes.

 Write down everything you spend money on, from bills to groceries and even the coffee runs.

-Don’t forget irregular expenses like birthday gifts or quarterly bills.
+Don’t forget regular expenses like birthday gifts or quarterly bills.

 Break these into categories like housing, utilities, transportation, and entertainment.
-Assign a realistic amount to each category based on your past spending habits.
+Based on your past spending habits, assign a realistic amount to each category.

 This exercise helps you see where your money goes and highlights areas for adjustment.